Fresh Garden-Veggie Pico de Gallo in Minutes!

 This year RancherMan even requested that I plant a pico de gallo garden to assure we can enjoy that culinary delight whenever we like.
 I was, of course, happy to oblige him!

-So I’ll make sure I have cilantro planted in the garden. (plus cilantro also Makes Coriander, so it’s a double-duty garden choice!)
+• Cilantro (plus cilantro also Makes Coriander, so it’s a double-duty garden choice!)

 Cilantro with white flowers going to seed coriander. #TexasHomesteader

-What Goes Well With Pico de Gallo?
+What Goes With Pico de Gallo?

 Recently we were invited to a family cookout so we told them we’d bring fresh homemade pico de gallo.